furkan3ayraktar/clojure-polylith-realworld-example-app/gitpod.md

 The Clojure file that opens will have further instructions and suggestions for what you can try at the REPL.
 There's also a file `src/hello_repl.clj` available for anyone unfamiliar with Calva and/or Clojure to start with.

-Now you can click that link above. 😄
+Now you can click that link above. 😄 (That said, see below about [considering forking first](#fork-first).)

 Happy coding! ❤️

+## Fork first?

+If you just click the link above, things will work, but you will not be able to immediately push your work to your own repo.
+If you find that you want to do that, use your git skills to retarget the local (albeit Gitpod hosted) repo to a repo of your own.

+It could be a good idea to fork this repo first, of course.

+## TODO:

-TODO: Change the link to https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app before merging.
+Change the link to https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app before merging.
 And update the screenshots in [.media/gitpod](.media/gitpod).